ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 ### Capture login credentials

 Finally, we will see how the login credentials may be captured (transparently) by the attacker.
-On the "bank" node, run
+On the "fake" bank node, run

 ```
 sudo tail -f /var/log/apache2/error.log